kchapple/employee-api/readme.md

 `npm run dev`

+## Access the app

+After installing and starting, the app will be available on port 8000:

+`localhost:8000/employees`

 ## Run the tests

 The application uses Jest for unit testing and API testing.
 To run tests: